Avoid Altitude Sickness in Colorado with IV Therapy

 Let’s say that you will be flying in from Florida to Colorado.
 As soon as you land, the plan is to drive up to the mountains and enjoy some fun.
 This isn’t smart, though.
 The jump from sea level to elevation takes a serious toll on the body and requires some time for adjusting.
 The Altitude Research Center advises spending a day in Denver before increasing your elevation level even more.
 In fact, those who stay a night in the Mile High City reduce their chances of getting altitude sickness by anywhere from 25 to 50 percent.
 Those who can spend two nights in Denver may not experience symptoms at all.

-What to Take to Avoid Altitude Sickness
+How to Avoid Altitude Sickness

 If you’re really concerned about altitude sickness, don’t be afraid to consult your doctor beforehand.
 They may choose to prescribe Diamox, which can reduce a person’s chances for altitude sickness by 80 to 90 percent.
 The Altitude Research Center also states that some studies suggest Gingko Biloba can help decrease symptoms.